Kim Melhorn: MS, Certified School Psychologist

 Kim Melhorn is the founder and has served as the Director of Child First Family Services since 2011.
 Kim earned her Bachelor of Arts degree in Psychology, Master degree in Clinical Psychology, and obtained her certification as a School Psychologist from Millersville University.
 Kim has worked as both an urban and suburban School Psychologist for public schools since 1992 and currently continues to work in a public school district in Lancaster County.
 Kim also worked as a drug and alcohol specialist for 11 years and was previously a certified addiction counselor.
 As a School Psychologist, Kim has been responsible for psycho-educational evaluations, risk assessments, and ADHD evaluations.
 Kim also has participated in crisis management teams in York, Adams, Franklin, Lancaster, and Lebanon counties.
 Other responsibilities have included conducting anger management assessments and anger management groups approved by the Lancaster County Courts and Adult Probation.
 At this time, in addition to supervising visits, Kim specializes in reunification therapy and co-parenting counseling.
 In addition, she is a mediator and a member of the Central Pennsylvania Collaborative Law mental health specialist in divorce/separation.
 Kim also has conducted custody evaluations as well.
 Kim is a member of the National Association of School Psychologists, Supervised Visitation Network, and Central Pennsylvania Collaborative Professionals.

-Danielle Rogers, MS, NCC, Certified School Counselor
+Danielle Rogers: MS, NCC, LPC, Certified School Counselor

 Danielle earned her Bachelor of Arts in Psychology from Lock Haven University and her Master of Science in Counselor Education from Marywood University.
 Over the past twenty-plus years, Danielle has worked with elementary and middle school populations in both rural and suburban areas.
 Danielle focuses on working with school-age children and adolescents to reduce anxiety and depression, develop coping skills, support the mediation process, understand brain development, improve emotional regulation, prepare for school and career readiness, and assist youth with grief and divorce/separation concerns.
 Danielle has facilitated supervised and therapeutic visitations, reunification therapy, and co-parenting counseling.
 She has received training in Mental Health First Aid, Nonviolent Crisis Intervention, Trauma-Informed, Domestic Violence, Divorce, Attachment, and the Student Assistance Program.
 Danielle currently holds membership in the American School Counseling Association (ASCA), the Pennsylvania School Counselors Association (PSCA), and Lancaster County School Counselor Association (LCSCA).

-Angie Gornish, MA, Certified School Psychologist
+Angie Gornish: MA, Certified School Psychologist

 Angie has almost 35 years of experience in the field of Special Education.
 Angie obtained her Bachelor of Science degree in Special Education from Penn State University in 1985.
 She taught Multiple Disabilities, Life Skills and Emotional Support classes in residential, school-based and center-based programs for fifteen years.
 Angie and her husband owned and operated a personal care home for young men with intellectual disabilities for ten years, as well as provided foster care, respite and shared living services for both adults and children with disabilities for approximately twenty years.
 After obtaining 21 graduate credits in Clinical Psychology from West Chester University, she went on to earn a Master of Arts degree in Counseling Psychology and certification in School Psychology from Immaculata College in 2001.
 Angie has worked as a school psychologist with students with a variety of intellectual, emotional/behavioral and learning difficulties for the past twenty years.
 In her current position, she has conducted evaluations, taught social skills groups, counseled individual students, conducted functional behavioral assessments, developed behavior programs, and collaborated and consulted with teachers and other team members.
 Angie is certified in Nonviolent Crisis Intervention Techniques, is a member of the crisis team, and has been trained to be a Ropes Course and Adventure Based Learning Facilitator.
 She is looking forward to providing services to help families to reach their full potential.

-Melissa Corbin, MS, Certified School Counselor
+Mariann Cackovic-Soto: M.Ed, Certified School Counselor

-Emily Wingenroth, M.Ed., Certified School Counselor
+Dana Godfrey: M.A., Certified School Counselor